Solar Panels

 Measuring SuccessMeasuring Success

-Once install solar panels, property owners will immediately see a drop in their utility bills.
+Once solar panels are installed, property owners will immediately see a drop in their utility bills.
 Utility companies will pay the homeowner for extra electricity generated by the solar panels.
 Other benefits include cleaner and more environmentally-friendly energy production.

 Solar panels increase the percent of energy that municipalities receive from renewable energy, also know as energy diversity.
-Energy diversity is one of the performance measures OneSTL is measuring for our Efficient goal.
+Energy Diversity is one of the performance measures OneSTL is measuring as part of our 'Efficient' goal for our region.

 Discover MoreDiscover More